kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.2.2 has been released!**  &mdash; Datadog integration for traffic tracing, improvements to discovery service, and more!
-[Read More](/blog/2021/kuma-1-2-2/)
+**Kuma 1.2.3 has been released!**  &mdash; Client-server version mismatch now always produces a warning, plus more fixes and improvements!
+[Read More](/blog/2021/kuma-1-2-3/)

 :::